 A lot of young children really relate to Groot.
 You know, there’s been a lot of people with autism who relate a lot to Drax because he has a very different way of perceiving the world and metaphors.

 I can’t tell you, countless people that have written me, 'Thank you.
 Thank you for that.
 I don’t understand metaphors.
 And Drax is like me and he’s a superhero to me.'
 They’re outsiders and I think seeing them belong...
 I also think the story is a story about kids from families that are not traditional.

 Being on set while they were filming was crazy.
 If you've never been on a movie set, there is a lot of downtime, but it's in small bits and pieces.

 James Gunn rolls until they get it right, and then move on, with different props and different people.
 In this scene below, Michael Rooker kept waving and laughing at us as we were standing off to the side.
 He was so awesome.

 And to give you an idea of what the final product looks like once Marvel works their magic, take a look at this on-set photo below...

 It's still hard to believe I was there!

 It's been said by several people throughout these interviews that the new Guardians of the Galaxy Vol 2 is about family.
 I think Dave Bautista, Drax, said it best, I think this one is much more about family and friendships.
 And when I say friendships I mean, sometimes your friends are your family, you know?
 And sometimes you choose your family.

-Check out my interviews with Karen Gillan who plays Nebula, show and tell with Michael Rooker aka Yondu, badass Zoe Saldana who plays Gamora, the amazing Chris Pratt who plays Star-Lord, Producer Jonathan Schwartz and Property Manager Russell Bobbits!
+Check out my interviews with Karen Gillan who plays Nebula, show and tell with Michael Rooker aka Yondu, badass Zoe Saldana who plays Gamora, the amazing Chris Pratt who plays Star-Lord, Producer Jonathan Schwartz and Props Manager Russell Bobbits!